 The first thing to know is that, if you settle your workers’ compensation case, you can never again receive any weekly benefits for that injury.
 Settling a workers’ compensation case closes that part of the case.
 (To understand what you might be missing, learn more about workers' compensation benefits.)

-Some states require the insurer to continue medical payment benefits after settlement, but other states allow insurers to terminate medical benefits upon settlement of a workers’ compensation case.
-You should check with your state’s workers’ compensation agency or a workers’ compensation lawyer in your state to find out whether your state requires medical payment benefits to continue after a settlement.
+Some states require the insurer to continue paying medical benefits after settlement, but other states allow insurers to terminate medical benefits upon settlement of a workers' compensation case.
+You should check with your state's workers' compensation agency or a workers' compensation lawyer in your state to find out whether your state requires medical payment benefits to continue after a settlement.

 However, even in a state where medical benefits are supposed to continue after settlement, you should be aware that, if you settle your workers’ compensation case, the insurer will likely be reluctant to continue paying for your medical benefits after it pays out a settlement.
 You may find that your medical bills don’t get paid quickly or even at all.
 If this happens, you will need to file a claim with your state’s workers’ compensation agency to force the insurer to pay your medical bills.

 Just because you, your lawyer, and your insurer agree to settle the case does not mean that it will be settled.
 Most, if not all, states require that you and the insurer submit the proposed settlement to the state workers' compensation agency for approval.

 The agency will hold a hearing, and the workers’ compensation judge or hearings officer will review the proposed settlement with you.
 Only if the judge or hearing officer is satisfied that you voluntarily agreed to the settlement, that you understand the settlement terms, and that the settlement is in your best interests, will the settlement be approved.
 It is not unusual for the judge or hearings officer to reject the settlement if he/she believes that the injured employee did not get enough money from the settlement.